Claudia Neuhauser

-Claudia Maria Neuhauser (born 1962) is a mathematical biologist whose research concerns spatial ecology.
+Claudia Maria Neuhauser (born 1962) is a mathematician whose research focuses on mathematical biology and spatial ecology.
 She also investigates computational biology and bioinformatics.
+Neuhauser is currently Vice President/Vice Chancellor for Research at the University of Houston, where she has been employed since 2018.

 Education and career

-As a student, Neuhauser studied mathematics and physics.
-She graduated from Heidelberg University in 1988, and earned a Ph.D. in mathematics from Cornell University in 1990 with a dissertation on ergodic theory supervised by Rick Durrett.
+Neuhauser studied mathematics and physics at Heidelberg University, graduating in 1988, and earned a Ph.D. in mathematics from Cornell University in 1990 with a dissertation on ergodic theory supervised by Rick Durrett.